-“Rindfleischetikettierungsüberwachungsaufgabenübertragungsgesetz.”
-Think that’s gibberish?
-Nope!
-That’s the longest word in German and sadly, it’s now obsolete.
-This is just one of the reasons why we think celebrating German language Day on September 14 is important.
-To promote the language and encourage more people to learn it, the German Language Association (VDS) created this day 17 years ago.
-And it has helped revive the language across the globe.
+German is the language of poets Bertolt Brecht, Rainer Maria Rilke and the classic Weimar-era cinema.
+To promote the language and encourage more people to learn it, the German Language Association (VDS) created this day 17 years ago, helping to revive the speaking of German across the globe.

 German Language Day - History

-The German Language Association (VDS) celebrated this day for the first time embarking on an endeavor to promote German worldwide.
+The German Language Association (VDS) celebrated this day for the first time, embarking on an endeavor to promote the German language, worldwide.

 German Language Day Activities